top of page

 Roggero.jpeg

-Sabrina Roggero is a sophomore student at the Florida Polytechnic University.
-She is proficient in high-speed video capture and analysis, and provides experimental support on current projects.
+Sabrina Roggero is an alumni of the research group.
+She is proficient in high-speed video capture and analysis, and provided experimental support on numerous projects.
+Sabrina is also skilled in CAD modeling and assembly, and enjoys undertaking challenging, out-of-the-box projects. â€‹

 Smith.webp

-Research Assistant, Spring 2022 - Spring 2024
+Undergraduate Research Assistant, Spring 2022 - Spring 2024

 Cruz.jpeg

-Research Assistant, Summer 2022 - Spring 2023
+Undergraduate Research Assistant, Spring 2022 - Spring 2023

-Anthony Cruz is a graduate of the Florida Polytechnic University.
+Anthony Cruz is an alumni of the research group.
 He is proficient in high-speed video capture and analysis, and provided experimental support on numerous projects.
-Anthony is also skilled in CAD modeling and assembly, and enjoys undertaking challenging, out-of-the-box projects.
+Anthony is also skilled in CAD modeling and assembly, and enjoys undertaking challenging, out-of-the-box projects. â€‹

-Now seeking passionate, motivated undergraduate researchers.
 Get in touch to join our team.

 RESEARCH INTERESTS